qgis/QGIS-Documentation/docs/server_manual/services/wfs.rst

 OPERATION
 ^^^^^^^^^

-This parameter allows to delete a feature without using a POST requests with a dedicated XML document.
+This parameter allows to delete a feature without using a POST request with a dedicated XML document.

 URL example: